ai-robotics-estonia/2023_Validating-applicability-of-an-artificial-intelligence-based-optimization-model/README.md

 *This is a template repository for this organization.
 Start by replacing the placeholder for the project name with its actual title.*

-# Tootmisprotsesside tehisintellektil baseeruva optimeerimismudeli rakendatavuse uuring Scandinor OÜ uue kavandatava tootmisüksuse baasil
+# Validating applicability of an artificial intelligence based optimisation model for production processes on Scandinor OÜ new planned production unit

 ## Summary
 | Company Name | [Scandinor OÜ ](https://scandinor.ee/)                                            |